keeks-mtl/go-tennis/README.md

 </details>

 - The delete coach functionality allows a superuser to delete a coach from the database permanently.
-- Once the staff member clicks the delete link next to the coach's name on either the coach page or coaches page, a confirmation modal pops up.
+- Once the superuser clicks the delete link next to the coach's name on either the coach page or coaches page, a confirmation modal pops up.
 - The delete confirmation modal has the following:
     - Title: Delete Coach
     - Confirmation question
     - Close button
     - Delete button
 - The user is asked if they are sure if they'd like to delete (coach's name) and if they press the delete button they are redirected to the coaches page.
-- There is also a toast that pops up in the top right hand corner that tells the user they deleted the coach.
+- There is also a toast that pops up in the top right hand corner that tells the user they successfully deleted the coach.

 ### Lessons Page

-<details><summary>Image mobile</summary>
+<details><summary>Lessons Mobile Page</summary>
 <p>

 ![image](readme-images/lessons-mobile.png)